Tonawanda, New York: Goose Island

 From the mid-19th century to the early 20th century, a section of Tonawanda was known as Goose Island.
 Goose Island was a man-made island in the Niagara River formed by the Erie Canal.
 Goose Island was a triangular piece of land bordered on one side by the Niagara River, on the second side by the Tonawanda Creek, and on the third by the Erie Canal.
 It was then famous with seamen the world over as the terminus of the Erie Canal and for the Goose Island girls.
-The Goose Island Section of Tonawanda had many cheap boarding houses, cheap hotels, bars, and houses of ill repute.
+The Goose Island Section of Tonawanda had many cheap boarding houses, cheap hotels, bars, and brothels.
 Canalers often wintered over on Goose Island.
 Goose Island was known as a bad section of Tonawanda, with drunkenness, brawling, and bawdy displays being commonplace.
 The gentrification of Goose Island began with the decline of the lumbering port business in Tonawanda and the building of a boxboard mill there on the island.
-Then the canal was motorized, eliminating mules and many canal men.
+Then the canal was motorized, eliminating the need for mules and for many canal men.
 Next the section of the canal from Tonawanda to Buffalo was abandoned in 1918.
 That section of the canal was filled in and Goose Island was no longer an island.
 The establishments in the Goose Island section of Tonawanda came under community pressure in the 1920s and 1930s and were closed, with more of the land there being given over to the boxboard mill.
 In the 1970s the boxboard mill closed and was razed along with many remaining Goose Island structures.
 Goose Island street names Tonawanda, First, Clay and Chestnut disappeared.
 At the turn of the millennium waterfront dwellings were built along the Niagara River, completing the gentrification of this area.